BrnoMarsRover/Drilling/central_microcontroller/README.md

-# Drill RPi Node (Micro-ROS on Raspberry Pi Pico for Rover Freya Drill)
+# Drill RPi Node - Micro-ROS on Raspberry Pi Pico for Rover Freya Drill

 ## Introduction
-This project integrates Micro-ROS on a Raspberry Pi Pico to serve as the central microcontroller for the drill system of our rover Freya.
-The Pico communicates over I2C with subsystems responsible for controlling linear actuators, the drilling motor, and the storage mechanism.
-Acting as a lightweight and efficient control unit, it ensures smooth and reliable coordination of all subsystems.
+This software project is designed for the Raspberry Pi Pico, which serves as the central microcontroller for the drilling kit of our rover, Freya.
+The Pico communicates over I2C with subsystems responsible for controlling the linear actuators, the drilling motor, and the storage mechanism.
+It ensures smooth and reliable coordination of all subsystems.

 This project is based on the [micro_ros_raspberrypi_pico_sdk](https://github.com/micro-ROS/micro_ros_raspberrypi_pico_sdk) by the Micro-ROS team, and extends it with custom functionality for the rover's drilling operations.